False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 It can be genuinely confusing.
 You have eaten eggs, wheat, or milk your entire life without noticeable issues, and then a false positive allergy test result suggests you may be allergic to one of them.
 Understandably, this raises questions — and sometimes real anxiety — about what you should or should not be eating.

 If this has happened to you, you are not alone.
 False positive allergy test results are more common than many people realise, and understanding why they occur can help you make sense of your results and decide on appropriate next steps.
-At The Allergy Clinic, we provide allergy testing and reporting — including molecular-level diagnostics that can help reduce ambiguity — to help individuals across London and the UK gain clearer insight into their immune responses.
+At The Allergy Clinic, we provide allergy testing and reporting to help individuals across London and the UK gain clearer insight into their immune responses — but we always encourage people to interpret results with appropriate context and professional guidance.

 This article explains what false positives are, why they happen, what your results may actually indicate, and when it may be worth seeking further medical advice.